In a nutshell

 Chimfunshi Germany

-In 1989, the Hamburg entrepreneur Stephan Louis founded Chimfunshie.V. with the aim of working for the protection of chimpanzees threatened with extinction and to support the Chimfunshi Wildlife Orphanage in Zambia.
+In 1989, Hamburg businessman Stephan Louis founded Chimfunshi e.V. with the aim of protecting endangered chimpanzees and supporting the Chimfunshi Wildlife Orphanage in Zambia.

 A home for chimpanzees in need